Running Total Chart

 4. Press OK to close the dialog box.

-12. Press the ‘Finish’ button submit to close the Editor.
+12. Press the ‘Finish’ button Finish to close the Editor.

 The time series now shows a running total for the summed quantity purchase, re-initialized at each new year.